 Rev Comments

-A Original issue - complete version.
-It contains information about the three different versions that have been made.
+Α Original issue.
+Contains information about all versions of the Transceiver Unit.

 В

 С

-D

 To assist us in making improvements to the product and to this manual, we would welcome comments and constructive criticism.
 Please send all such - in writing or by e-mail - to: